PrestaShop/prestashop-specs/back-office/wishlist.md

 ### US 6: Renaming/modifying/deleting a list
-##### As a logged-in user, I can edit a favourites list that has been created, unless it is the default favourites list.
+##### As a logged-in user, I can edit a favorites list that has been created, unless if it is the default favorites list.

 Functional rules:
 All lists except the default list can be edited